ryanfb/kraken-docker/README.md

     docker run -it -v $(pwd):/data ryanfb/kraken /bin/bash

+## Kraken Models

+This container no longer ships with any Kraken models pre-downloaded.
+There's a persistent Docker volume set up at `/models`, so you can do e.g.:

+    docker run -it -v models:/models ryanfb/kraken kraken get default

+And downloaded models will persist across runs when you use that volume:

+    docker run -it -v models:/models ryanfb/kraken ls /models

 ## Shared Memory

 If you're trying to train networks with this image, you may run into an error like: